Tiago Tomás

-Tiago Barreiros de Melo Tomás (born 16 June 2002) is a Portuguese professional footballer who plays as a forward for German club VfB Stuttgart.
+Tiago Barreiros de Melo Tomás (born 16 June 2002) is a Portuguese professional footballer who plays as a forward for club VfB Stuttgart.

 Club career

 Sporting CP

 Born in Cascais, Lisbon District of Angolan descent, Tomás came through the youth system of Sporting CP after a year at nearby Estoril.
 On 25 June 2020, he signed a five-year contract at the former club, with a buyout clause of €60 million.

 Tomás made his professional debut on 1 July 2020 one month after his 18th birthday, as an 81st-minute substitute for Matheus Nunes in a 2–1 Primeira Liga win against Gil Vicente at home.
 He scored his first goal on 24 September, the only one of a home victory over Aberdeen in the third qualifying round of the UEFA Europa League.
 He contributed three goals from 30 appearances during the season, helping his team to conquer the league after 19 years.